giellalt/lang-gle/gle.md

 **ADD:faoi an - faoin **: A rule to correct the error "faoi an" to the correct form "faoin".

-**ADD:msyn-hPref-after-prep**: A rule to insert an h after certain prepositions
+Rules to insert an h after the negative copula "ní" and certain prepositions

 **ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors without an intervening article. !!!IT WORKS!!!
 THESE RULES NEED TO BE AFTER THE ADDING AN ARTICLE AFTER PREPOSITION RULES